 As we mentioned, we try to aim for a single transplant step whenever humanly possible.
 This almost always works out for us.
 Sometimes it doesn’t.

-Sometimes, though, our plants just get so big that even the larger 3.5 inch pots just aren’t quite sufficient.
+Some years, especially when we experiment with timing, our plants can get so big that even the larger 3.5 inch pots just aren’t quite sufficient.
 This most often happens with our artichokes, which we start really early and they become fairly sizable transplants.